You are currently viewing Choedrak, One of the Four Sacred Meditation Cliffs of Guru Rinpoche in Bumthang

 SHARE THIS POST

 Choedrak is one of the Four cliffs (Dra Zhi) of Guru Rinpoche on the northern ridge dominating the whole Chumey valley at an altitude of 3,800 meters.
-The other three cliffs are Shukdrak in Choekhor, Kunzangdrak, and Thowadrak in Tang Valley under the Bumthang district of central Bhutan.
+The other three cliffs are Shukdrak in Choekhor, Kunzangdrak, and Thowadrak in Tang Valley under the Bumthang Dzongkhag in central Bhutan.

 Guru Rimpoche is said to have arrived at the sacred Choedrak riding on a tigress and meditated there just like he did in Paro Taktsang.
 Later, a monastery was built against the cliff by Gyalwa Lorepa, a Drukpa Kagyupa lama from Tibet in the 12th century.